scmh001/fullstack-project/README.md

 # Gamespace

-The social network for game lovers.
+The project outlined appears to be a comprehensive social network platform designed for game lovers, named "Gamespace."
+Below is a detailed breakdown of the project's components, features, and development plans, formatted in Markdown for clarity and visual appeal.

+## Overview of Gamespace
+Gamespace is a social network tailored for gamers that includes a variety of features to enhance user interaction and game discovery.
+It aims to provide a rich user experience by allowing gamers to list, filter, rate, and discuss their favorite games.

-## Deliverables
+## Core Features
-* List of games
+* List of Games: A comprehensive database of games that users can browse.
-* Filterable
+* Filterable: Users can filter games based on genre, release date, popularity, etc.
-* User login
+* User Login: Secure login functionality for personalized experiences.
-* Comments
+* Comments: Users can comment on games and discussions.
-* Rate games
+* Rate Games: Users can rate games on a scale, influencing the game's popularity and recommendations.
-* Most played genre
+* Most Played Genre: The platform will highlight the most played genres.
-* Top games
-* Add to database
+* Top Games: A regularly updated list of top-rated and most-discussed games.

-## Advanced Deliverables (stretch)
+## Advanced Features (Stretch Goals)
-* releases this month
+* Releases This Month: A feature to highlight games released in the current month.
-* social aspect - user interaction
+* Social Interaction: Enhanced user interaction features, such as messaging and forums.
-* recommend friends based on your filtered preferences
+* Recommend Friends: Suggest friends to users based on their game preferences and activity.
-* compare your interests to other users
+* Compare Interests: Users can compare their game interests with others to find gaming partners.
-* Compare favorite games
-* add your own game
+* Add Your Own Game: Developers can add their games to the database for user reviews and exposure.

 ## Wireframe
+The wireframes provide a visual guide for the layout and structure of the Gamespace platform:

 <img src="planning/page1.JPG" alt="wireframe">
 <img src="planning/page2.JPG" alt="wireframe">
 <img src="planning/page 3.JPG" alt="wireframe">